-(a,b,c), the fact that the buyer and the seller are related within the meaning of Article 11.6 shall not in itself be grounds for regarding the transaction value as unacceptable.
+5. a) In determining whether the transaction value is acceptable for the purposes of Article 11.2 (a,b,c) the fact that the buyer and the seller are related within the meaning of Article 11.4 shall no in itself be grounds for regarding the transaction value as unacceptable.
 In such case the circumstances surrounding the sale shall be examined and the transaction value shall be accepted provided that the relationship did not influence the price.
-If, in the light of information provided by the importer or otherwise, the customs administration has grounds for considering that the relationship influenced the price, it shall communicate its grounds to the importer and the importer shall be given a reasonable opportunity to respond.
-If the importer so requests, the communication of the grounds shall be in writing.

-(b) In a sale between related persons, the transaction value shall be - (b) In a sale between related persons, the transaction value shall be accepted and the goods valued in accordance with the provisions of Article 11.4 (a,b,c) whenever the importer demonstrates that such value closely approximates to one of the following occurring at or about the same time: - (i) the transaction value in sales to unrelated buyers of identical or similar goods for export to the same country of importation; - (ii) the customs value of identical or similar goods as determined under the provisions of Article 15; - (iii) the customs value of identical or similar goods as determined under the provisions of Article 16; - In applying the foregoing tests, due account shall be taken of demonstrated differences in commercial levels, quantity levels, the elements enumerated in Article 11 and costs incurred by the seller in sales in which the seller and the buyer are not related that are not incurred by the seller in sales in which the seller and the buyer are related. - (c) The tests set forth in paragraph 3(b) are to be used at the initiative of the importer and only for comparison purposes.
-Substitute values may not be established under the provisions of paragraph 5(b) of the present article." - 6.
-"The persons shall be deemed to be related only if: - (a) they are officers or directors of one another's businesses; - (b) they are legally recognised partners in business; - (c) they are employer and employee; - (d) any person directly or indirectly owns, controls or holds 5 per cent or more of the outstanding voting stock or shares of both of them; - (e) one of them directly or indirectly controls the other; - (f) both of them are directly or indirectly controlled by a third person; - (g) together they directly or indirectly control a third person; or - (h) they are members of the same family. - 7.
-Persons who are associated in business with one another in that one is the sole agent, sole distributor or sole concessionaire, however described, of the other shall be deemed to be related for the purposes of this law if they fall within the criteria of paragraph 6 of the present article.
+If, in the light o information provided by the importer or otherwise, the customs administration has grounds for considering that the relationship influenced the price, it shall communicate its grounds to the importer and the importer shall be given a reasonable opportunity to respond.
+If the importer so requests, the communication of the grounds shall be in writing. (b) In a sale between related persons, the transaction value shall be accepted and the goods valued in accordance with the provisions of Article 11.2 (a,b,c) whenever the importer demonstrates that such value closely approximates to one of the following occurring at or about the same time: (i) the transaction value in sales to unrelated buyers of identical or similar goods for export to the same country of importation; (ii) the customs value of identical or similar goods as determined under the provisions of Article 15: (iii) the customs value of identical or similar goods as determined under the provisions of Article 16; In applying the foregoing tests, due account shall be taken of demonstrated differences in commercial levels, quantity levels, the elements enumerated in Article 11 and costs incurred by the seller in sales in which the seller and the buyer are not related that are not incurred by the seller in sales in which the seller and the buyer are related. (c) The tests set forth in paragraph 3(b) are to be used at the initiative of the importer and only for comparison purposes.
+Substitute values may not be established under the provisions of paragraph 5(b) of the present article.
+6. "The persons shall be deemed to be related only if: (a) they are officers or directors of one another's businesses: (b) they are legally recognised partners in business: (c) they are employer and employee; (d) any person directly or indirectly owns, controls or holds 5 per cent or more of the outstanding voting stock or shares of both of them; (e) one of them directly or indirectly controls the other; (f) both of them are directly or indirectly controlled by a third person; (g) together they directly or indirectly control a third person; or (h) they are members of the same family.

-Method of customs valuation on the basis of value of transaction with identical goods
+Method of customs valuation on the basis of value of transaction with identical goods law if they fall within the criteria of paragraph 6 of the present article.